strawberrymusicplayer/strawberry-msvc/README.md

 ### Alternative 2: Building all dependencies from source

-This guide provides a "download.bat" and "compile.bat" file to automatically build all dependencies.
+This guide provides a "download.bat" and "build.bat" file to automatically build all dependencies.

 Start "x64 Native Tools Command Prompt for VS 2022"